You can make a complaint if:

 Stage 4 – Appeal

 If you are unhappy with the way your complaint has been dealt with by a Director, you can ask for the complaint to be referred to a complaints panel.
 You should do this within 10 working days of receiving the response from a Director.
 You will need to tell us why you remain dissatisfied and what further action you would like us to take.
 Your complaint will then be referred to a panel consisting of either Board or Committee members, plus a Corporate Director.

 When your case is considered, you will be invited to attend so that you can put forward your case in person.
 You can also bring a friend or representative with you (this cannot be a legal representative).
 You will receive a decision from the panel within 10 working days.

-If you are still unhappy with the decision made by the complaints panel, or have exhausted our complaints process, you can contact a designed person to review your complaint.
+If you are still unhappy with the decision made by the complaints panel, or have exhausted our complaints process, you can contact a designated person to review your complaint.
 Designated persons are local councillors or members of parliament.
 Information can be found at Walsall Council's website.

 Where a designated person considers that they are unable to resolve a complaint locally and if you have authorised them in writing to do so, they have the option to refer a complaint to the Housing Ombudsman.

 As well as designated persons you can request that a designated tenant panel review your complaint. whg does not currently have a recognised designated tenant panel.
 If this changes, contact details for the panel will be provided on this website.

 If you do not wish to go to a designated person you can wait eight weeks and contact the Housing Ombudsman directly, using the details below.
 You will be able to appeal to the Housing Ombudsman if you are a tenant, leaseholder, letting applicant or have a contractual relationship with us.
 You must complain to the Ombudsman within six months of reaching the end of our complaints procedure.